Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 Step 7: File your sales tax return

 QuickBooks Online tracks your payment due dates in one place so you can avoid late returns and extra fees.
-Once it's time to file, it's easy to review what you owe to make sure everything is accurate.
+Once it's time to file, review what you owe to make sure everything is accurate.
 Then, you can e-file on your tax agency's website or send your return by mail.
 After you file, you can track your new sales tax payment in QuickBooks to keep your records up to date.

 Learn how to file your sales tax return and record your tax payment.